sgatesdev/10_Team-Profile-Generator/README.md

   ## Description

   I created this app to quickly create a team profile page for future group projects or collaborations.
-It solves the issue of spending valuable time creating a simple page by generating a page from simple command line inputs.
-I learned how to create my own classes, and how to make recursive Inquirer prompts.
+It solves the issue of spending valuable time creating a team page by generating a basic website from simple command line inputs.
+I learned how to create my own modules, how to make recursive Inquirer prompts, and how to utilize Jest.

   ## Table of Contents